 This little friendly reminder will help your sales team determine if a lead has gone dark.
 It can be easy to forget about your prospects that you haven't spoken to in awhile.
 Reignite their interest by sending them a quick and witty email just to stay hi.
 Don't let them forget about you, just like you don't want to forget about them.
 Make sure the last activity date matches your average sales cycle.

-These workflows require alignment between your sales and marketing teams so this is a little more granular, but still effective steps in keeping your CRM clean.
+These workflows require alignment between your sales and marketing teams and are effective steps in keeping your CRM clean.

 Make it a Habit to Audit your CRM

-When creating a list, start by asking yourself which properties must be filled out to qualify if a lead is sales-ready.
-Now, take those properties and filter them even more.
-An example would be, 'Implementation Date' is unknown, and' Lifecycle stage' is equal to 'Opportunity.'
+Use lists to quickly review data quality by using qualifying questions to ensure sales is updating all the necessary data points.
+For example, 'Implementation Date' is unknown, and' Lifecycle stage' is equal to 'Opportunity.'
 If the results for your lists are very minimal--great your sales team can do their jobs.
 If the list is long, pull out a few of those contacts and dig a little deeper to try to find any patterns.
 You might find great coaching opportunities with your team or improvements to current system automation.

-Lastly, review your properties at least twice a year, and limit who has rights to create new ones, if possible.
+Additionally, review your properties at least twice a year, and limit who has rights to create new ones, if possible.
 Make note of all properties rarely being used so you can revisit or delete them.
 Also, consider minimizing your use of text fields for properties as they can easily allow for misinterpretations and make filtering difficult.
 It is not uncommon to see properties such as Job Title as a text field and it is filled with the entire story of how the contact got this position.
 Of course, all of that information might be helpful, but it isn't necessary.
-All salespeople need is the job title.
+(I wouldn't be using this as an example if I haven't seen it!)

 Monitoring data cleanliness is an ongoing process.
 If something was working a few months ago, that doesn't mean it is still is the best standard or process.
 Consider data and process standardization, using automation, and auditing your CRM every 90 to 180 days to get the most out of it.